Partial building collapse forces neighbors out of their homes in Boston’s South End

 The building has been vacant for more than 20 years.

-No injuries were reported but five people in adjacent buildings were forced to leave their homes.
+There were no reported injuries but five people in adjacent buildings were forced to leave their homes.

 “I was getting dressed and going outside and the fireman showed up and said, ‘you gotta get out,’” recalled neighbor Bob Timmerman.